 I-26 ConnectUs Project

-MountainTrue is a lead convener of the I-26 ConnectUs Project, which is made up of representatives from the Asheville neighborhoods that stand to be most impacted by the I-26 Connector Project, including West Asheville, Burton Street, WECAN, Emma, and Montford.
-Other groups represented include the Housing Authority for the City of Asheville and Christians for a United Community.
+MountainTrue is a lead convener of the I-26 ConnectUs Project, which is made up of representatives from the Asheville neighborhoods that stand to be most impacted by the I-26 Connector Project, including West Asheville, Burton Street, Hillcrest, WECAN (West End/Clingman Avenue Neighborhood), Emma and Montford.
+Other groups involved in planning discussions include the Housing Authority for the City of Asheville, Christians for a United Community and Asheville on Bikes.
 We have been working together since 2009.
 For over 15 years, the North Carolina Department of Transportation (NCDOT) has been considering how to build a continuous interstate connection on I-26 through Asheville.

-- Videos detailing key parts of this project
+Watch videos detailing key parts of this project.

 2015 – Read our talking points for the November hearing.

 2014 – Read about some of the issues with the I-26 resolution.